 2. Shear stress

 The figure below shows a composite experiencing a shear load.
-This load is trying to slide adjacent layers of fibres over each other.
-Under shear loads, the resin plays the major role, transferring the stresses across the composite.
+This load is trying to slide adjacent layers of fibers over each other.
+Under shear loads, the resin plays a major role, transferring the stresses across the composite.
 For the composite to perform well under shear loads the resin element must not only exhibit good mechanical properties but must also have high adhesion to the reinforcement fiber.
-The inter laminar shear strength (ILSS) of a composite is often used to indicate this property in a multi-layer composite ('laminate').
+The interlaminar shear strength (ILSS) of a composite is often used to indicate this property in a multi-layer composite ('laminate').

 Gage factor (GF or k)